Applying to UPEP

-Admission to the program is extremely competitive, with approximately 10 percent of applicants typically offered admission.
+Admission to the program is extremely competitive, with less than 10 percent of applicants typically offered admission.
 Applicants should have a record of high academic achievement and the potential to become leading researchers on environmental policy issues.
 Although the program’s admissions committee evaluates applicants from a comprehensive standpoint, successful applicants will likely have:

-- High GPA and GRE scores are expected.
+- High GPA and GRE scores.

 - Personalized letters of recommendation that attest to the applicant’s scholarly ability.

 - Research interests that overlap those of one or more UPEP faculty members.

 - A personal statement that explains the applicant’s interest in pursuing an Environmental Policy PhD at Duke and preferred disciplinary concentration, in view of the applicant’s prior education and experience, career objectives, and other pertinent factors.

 - Applicants should clearly specify the preferred concentration in the personal statement.
 Adequate preparation for PhD-level training in either economics or political science is an important consideration in admissions.